firenxygao/deblur/README.md

 python run_model.py --gpu=0
 ```

 We provided 2 models for testing.
 The first model is trained on default data released by the paper \`\`Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring''.
-The second model is trained by mixing default data with our own generated data.
+The second model is trained by mixing default data with our own generated data, which shows better performance than the first model.
 You can use `--model` argument to choose between `default` or `alldata`.
 Our 2 models and data can be downloaded by the links.
 [Models](https://www.dropbox.com/s/rcdz2fsob3jkhdq/checkpoints.zip?dl=0).
 [Dataset](https://www.dropbox.com/s/0jq86y7fa01awgl/data.tar?dl=0).

 ```bash